Home Away From Home

 Solebury's 100 boarding students thrive in the structure that boarding life provides.
 Nightly study halls, activities, and lights out to ensure a good night's sleep all contribute to an environment where students can develop the discipline and the habits that lead to long term success.
 The most significant part of the boarding experience for students is the lifelong friendships they form with one another.
 Their memories of the time they shared, their maturing and growing up together, will be something they will cherish forever.

-Solebury has three dormitories.
-Each features a full kitchen, WiFi internet access, laundry facilities, and plenty of space for boarders to work and to enjoy their free time.
-For girls, the Holmquist House dormitory has 28 beds; Appledore, a smaller dormitory for senior girls has five beds.
-Walter Lamb Hall is a boys dormitory with 41 beds.
+Solebury has several dormitories ranging from larger dorms to smaller house-like dorms.
+Each features a full kitchen, WIFI internet access, laundry facilities, and plenty of space for boarders to work and enjoy their free time.
 More than half of the faculty live on campus.
-All of the teachers, but especially the dorm parents, are there for students at every turn—to offer extra help with that history paper, toss a baseball outside, spend an afternoon baking cookies, or drive a van of kids to the movies, local apple orchard, or even to New York City for the day.
+All of the teachers, but especially the dorm parents, are there for students at every turn—to offer extra help with that history paper, toss a baseball outside, spend an afternoon baking cookies, or drive a van of kids to take a hike, or to go to the movies, local apple orchard, or even to New York City for the day.